– Heartwood Path Waypoint 1.24 –

 Certainly one would be more attracted to people and places that are welcoming.
-But how does a place become welcoming?
+“How does a place become welcoming?” you may ask.
 Plants and animals, according to Cohen, feel the sense of attraction and consent in numerous particular ways, through a host of natural senses mentioned previously.
-Each time you seek consent from your chosen attractive natural being, you will know that you have the beneficial energy of consent when your hands and body feel comfortably warmer, when you feel uplifted, when you feel drawn to the being, when you feel more energized, when you experience greater clarity, or when you feel lighter.
-If I notice any of these things along with my attraction, I interpret them as a sign of consent or permission to proceed with my HumaNatureConnect activities.
+Each time you seek consent from your chosen attractive natural being, you will know you have the beneficial energy of consent when your hands and body feel comfortably warmer, when you feel uplifted, when you feel drawn to the being, when you feel more energized, when you experience greater clarity, or when you feel lighter.
+If I notice any of these things along with my attraction, I interpret them as a sign of consent or permission to continue with the HumaNatureConnect Activities.

 We live in a world where consideration has profound value.
-Before engaging with a natural being or with a setting for the purpose of having a connection experience, as suggested repeatedly in this series of courses, ask for the consent of that being or setting before continuing to seek advice or guidance.
+Before engaging with a natural being or with a setting to have a connection experience, as suggested repeatedly in this series of courses, ask for the consent of that being or setting before continuing to seek advice or guidance.
 Doing so, aloud or in your head, promotes welcoming warmth, relationship, and peace.

-The previous message of gaining and maintaining consent from nature to do connection activities in this course is provided because I know from experience that participants will, at least at first, feel odd about asking a rock, a plant, or a river for permission to have a connection experience that leads to the giving of advice from a natural being or its setting.
-If one can remember that such asking for consent is for the human more than for the natural being or for the human rather than for natural setting the initial dissonance may be easily overcome.
-I am not asking you to be like Dr Doolittle, talking to the animals.
-I am suggesting that you often become attentive to your attractions and that you ask for consent so that you will be emotionally available to receive “vibes” from nature, and, in so doing, become inwardly prepared to receive advise from a most intelligent, albeit non-human, source –– a more-than-individual source that is not separate or distant from yourself.
+Asking for consent is for the human more than for the natural being or for the human rather than for natural setting.
+I am not asking you to be like Dr. Doolittle, talking to the animals.
+I am suggesting that you often become attentive to your attractions and that you ask for consent so that you will be emotionally available to receive “vibes” from nature, and, in so doing, become inwardly prepared to receive advice from an intelligent, albeit non-human, source –– a more-than-individual source that is not separate or distant from yourself.

-With your continued consent, which can be shown by continuing to click on the waypoint links, I will bring you through an introduction to the Heartwood Path.
+With your continued consent, which can be shown by continuing to move from waypoint to waypoint, I will bring you through an introduction to the Heartwood Path.
 I will describe Michael Cohen’s applied eco-psychology.
 More specifically, I will describe the basics of Cohen’s “Natural Systems Thinking Process” and the basis for it—what Cohen calls “Natural Attraction Ecology.”